dexie/dexie-website-old/docs/Typescript-old.md

 title: 'Typescript (old)'
 ---

+See [Typescript](an updated doc) on how to use dexie with Typescript.
+Both ways are valid.

 This is a guide on how to use Dexie with Typescript.

 **[To see it in action, watch this stackblitz sample!](https://stackblitz.com/edit/typescript-dexie-appdemo?file=index.ts)**